rodeomar/Independent-Capstone-Project-Proposal/Research & Planning Log.md

 - Searching Some APIs for Quiz.
-- Drop te Plan of API's for Quiz.
+- Drop the Plan of API's for Quiz.
 Sticking with the database and Custom Quiz.

 ```sql
 CREATE TABLE Quizzes (
     QuizID INT AUTO_INCREMENT PRIMARY KEY,